Something went wrong.

 From Le Panier, it’s an easy walk, despite the dog days of summer, to the MuCEM, a museum dedicated to the art and culture of the Mediterranean region.

-The museum was inaugurated in 2013, when Marseille was the European capital of culture. it is designed by Rudy Ricciotti, whose practice is in nearby Bandol, famous for its heady Provençal red wines.
+The museum was inaugurated in 2013, when Marseille was the European capital of culture.
+It is designed by Rudy Ricciotti, whose practice is in nearby Bandol, famous for its heady Provençal red wines.
 He describes the building as a ’vertical casbah’.

 Exploring the Calanques